calnix/stakingPro/Documentation/ContractExplanations.md

 Each vault has a unique id, that is generated randomly.
 See `_generateVaultId()`.

-A vault can levy fees on the rewards it accrues.
+A vault can be thought of as a unique grouping of boosting effects and fees:

+- nfts staked contribute boosting effects to other staking assets: staked tokens, staked RealmPoints
-- creatorFee: levied to pay for the creation of the vault
+- fees are levied on the rewards accrued by the vault
-- nftStakingFee: levied to pay for the staking of NFTs
-- rpStakingFee: levied to pay for the staking of Realm Points

-The vault creator determines these fees on vault creation and is free to update them, at any point in time.
+- vault creator determines fees on vault creation and is free to update them, at any point in time.

-The only condition is that the total fee factor cannot exceed `MAXIMUM_FEE_FACTOR`.

-- maximumFeeFactor determines how much of the rewards are taken as fees.
-- `(10_000 - maximumFeeFactor)` = amount of rewards given to Moca stakers.
+We will explain boosting and fees in later sections.

 ## Accounts [user, vault]